 Weather Hedges.
-CenterPoint Energy has weather normalization or other rate mechanisms that mitigate the impact of weather on its gas operations in Arkansas, Louisiana, Oklahoma and a portion of Texas.
+CenterPoint Energy has weather normalization or other rate mechanisms that mitigate the impact of weather on its gas operations in Arkansas, Louisiana, Mississippi, Oklahoma and a portion of Texas.
 The remaining Gas Operations jurisdictions do not have such mechanisms.
 As a result, fluctuations from normal weather may have a significant positive or negative effect on Gas Operations' results in the remaining jurisdictions and in CenterPoint Houston's service territory.

-CenterPoint Energy enters into heating-degree day swaps to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season.
+CenterPoint Energy enters into heating-degree day swaps for these jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season.
 The swaps have limits and are based on ten-year normal weather.
-During the three months ended March 31, 2011 and 2012, CenterPoint Energy recognized a loss of \$5 million and a gain of \$6 million, respectively, related to these swaps.
+During the three and six months ended June 30, 2011, CenterPoint Energy recognized losses of \$1 million and \$6 million, respectively, related to these swaps.
+During the three and six months ended June 30, 2012, CenterPoint Energy recognized gains of \$-0- and \$6 million related to these swaps.
 Weather hedge gains and losses are included in revenues in the Condensed Statements of Consolidated Income.